nhsconnect/ITK-DocumentReference/Generation/Chapter.4.FHIR Document/index.md

 Each FHIR resource profile contains an element "meta", of type "Meta", which is a set of metadata that provides technical and workflow context to the resource.
 | Metadata Item | Type | Usage | | :---- | :---- | :---- | | profile (0..*) | [uri] | This defines resource profiles that are described in the FHIR Document section of the DMS e.g. NHS-Patient [http://hl7.org/fhir/StructureDefinition/Patient] |

+**Contained Element/Resources**

+Please note that the contained element in the profiles in this specification should not be implemented.

 **Further Information**